DavePearce/RFCs/text/0000-underlying-types.md

 The language of Whiley types is tweaked.
 Instead of intersection types (e.g. `A&B`) and difference types (e.g. `A-B`) we have _is_ types (e.g. `A is B`) and _isnot_ types (e.g. `A isnot B`).
-We can then provide this simple mapping from Whiley types to underlying types,
+We can then provide a simple mapping from Whiley types to underlying types.

 ### Primitive Cases